-- THREE MONTHS ENDED MARCH 31, 2019 COMPARED TO THE OTHER QUARTERS PRESENTED
+THREE MONTHS ENDED JUNE 30, 2019 COMPARED TO THE OTHER QUARTERS PRESENTED

-When comparing net income of \$2.5 million and cash flow from operating activities of \$13.3 million for the three months ended March 31, 2019 with net income/ loss and cash flow from operating activities for the other quarters presented, the following items impact comparability of analysis:
+When comparing net income of \$2.4 million and cash flow from operating activities of \$12.7 million for the three months ended June 30, 2019 with net income/ loss and cash flow from operating activities for the other quarters presented, the following items impact comparability of analysis:

-- A \$4.5 million non-cash impairment charge relating to the Company's Gualcamayo royalty was recognized during the three months ended March 31, 2018.
-During the three months ended December 31, 2017, a \$4.6 million non-cash impairment charge relating to the Company's Emigrant Springs royalty was recognized and a \$4.5 million non-cash impairment charge relating to the Company's royalty on the Coringa gold project was recognized during the three months ended June 30, 2017; - A \$3.0 million gain resulting from the Bachelor Lake Gold Stream amendment for which Sandstorm received consideration consisting of \$2.0 million in the common shares of Metanor, which has since been acquired by Bonterra, and a 3.9% NSR on the Barry gold project was recognized during the three months ended September 30, 2017; - 7 The Company recognized gains and losses with respect to the revaluation of its investments, which were primarily driven by changes in the fair value of the Equinox convertible debenture.
-These gains/losses were recognized as follows: - During the three months ended March 31, 2019, a gain of \$1.2 million was recognized; - · During the three months ended December 31, 2018, a gain of \$1.1 million was recognized; - During the three months ended September 30, 2018, a gain of \$0.1 million was recognized; - During the three months ended June 30, 2018, a loss of \$0.5 million was recognized; - During the three months ended March 31, 2018, a loss of \$0.6 million was recognized; - During the three months ended December 31, 2017, a gain of \$4.4 million was recognized; - During the three months ended September 30, 2017, a loss of \$0.5 million was recognized; - · During the three months ended June 30, 2017, a loss of \$0.9 million was recognized; - 7 With the exception of the three months ended March 31, 2019, a general decrease in finance expenses primarily driven by the repayment of the revolving credit facility; and; - 7 Overall, Attributable Gold Equivalent ounces sold have increased over the course of the last three years as a result of the acquisition of various assets including the Houndé royalty acquisition in January 2018, the Teck Resources Limited royalty package which consists of 52 royalties and was purchased during the three months ended March 31, 2016 and the Yamana silver stream and copper stream which were acquired in the three months ended December 31, 2015.
+- A \$4.5 million non-cash impairment charge relating to the Company's Gualcamayo royalty was recognized during the three months ended March 31, 2018, and during the three months ended December 31, 2017, a \$4.6 million non-cash impairment charge relating to the Company's Emigrant Springs royalty was recognized; - A \$3.0 million gain resulting from the Bachelor Lake Gold Stream amendment for which Sandstorm received consideration consisting of \$2.0 million in the common shares of Metanor Resources Inc, which has since been acquired by Bonterra, and a 3.9% NSR on the Barry gold project was recognized during the three months ended September 30, 2017; - The Company recognized gains and losses with respect to the revaluation of its investments, which were primarily driven by changes in the fair value of the Equinox convertible debenture.
+These gains/losses were recognized as follows: - During the three months ended June 30, 2019, a gain of \$1.4 million was recognized; - During the three months ended March 31, 2019, a gain of \$1.2 million was recognized; - During the three months ended December 31, 2018, a gain of \$1.1 million was recognized; - During the three months ended September 30, 2018, a gain of \$0.1 million was recognized; - During the three months ended June 30, 2018, a loss of \$0.5 million was recognized; - During the three months ended March 31, 2018, a loss of \$0.6 million was recognized; - During the three months ended December 31, 2017, a gain of \$4.4 million was recognized; and - During the three months ended September 30, 2017, a loss of \$0.5 million was recognized. - Overall, Attributable Gold Equivalent ounces sold have increased over the course of the last three years as a result of the acquisition of various assets including the Houndé royalty acquisition in January 2018, the Teck Resources Limited royalty package which consists of 52 royalties and was purchased during the three months ended March 31, 2016 and the Yamana silver stream and copper stream which were acquired in the three months ended December 31, 2015.